Transparency is a feature, not a footnote.

 These scores represent our best assessment and will be updated as standardized benchmarks emerge.
 We welcome corrections — if you believe a score is inaccurate, please contact us.

-No scoring system is perfect.
+No data platform is perfect.
 We believe in being transparent about ours.